Opening for 2021 field ecology internship (CLOSED)

 - Have a reliable vehicle and able to drive to project sites in Dakota, Washington and Hennepin Counties (mileage will be reimbursed)

-- Comfortable with adverse weather and field conditions (insects, dense brush, heat, sun, rain), and have suitable footwear and clothing for such conditions
+- Comfortable spending long hours outdoors, and with adverse weather and field conditions (insects, dense brush, heat, sun, rain), and have suitable footwear and clothing for such conditions

 Additional desired qualifications